 Our components are simple:

-Insulating the floor is important, but not as important as insulating our walls & ceiling.
+Insulating the floor is important – but it isn’t as important as insulating our walls & ceiling.
 The warmth inside our van will be rising.
-Every inch of insulation we add is an inch of headroom we lose in the van, so we chose 2” of insulation in the ceiling, and 1” in the flooring.
+Every inch of insulation we add is an inch of headroom we lose in the van.
+We chose 2” of insulation in the ceiling (our Ceiling Panel Installation) and 1” in the flooring.

-We used polyiso insulation because it has the highest R Value per inch (6.0) of any rigid insulation, and it has high compressive strength (16-25 pounds per square inch, or psi).
+We used polyiso insulation for two reasons.
+First, it has the highest R Value per inch (6.0) of any rigid insulation.
+Second, it has high compressive strength of 16-25 pounds per square inch.
 This means we and all our friends can (and will!) stand and jump on our floor without fear of it collapsing.

 Some builders screw or bolt their joists into the van metal.
 We did not consider it necessary.
-The subfloor is secured to the van by gluing the joists down to the van metal using Sikaflex 221.
+Sikaflex 221 adhesive on the joists secures the subfloor to the van.

 - Cabinets and interior elements are bolted to van walls, not the floor.
 In a car accident, these hold our cabinets and everything in place.
 The subfloor is for standing on and that’s it.
 It doesn’t provide structural integrity for any of our build

 - High strength glue will last many years.
 Gravity is on its side!
-If glue fails, joists still won’t move as they are each screwed to plywood, which is butted up to walls and adjacent plywood
+If glue fails, joists still won’t move as they are each screwed wide spans of plywood.

-- Screwing through the van metal floor was undesirable as it would create dozens of potential rust/leak spots
+- Screwing through the van metal floor was undesirable as it would create potential rust/leak spots

 Awkward Van Spot

-The van metal floor has ribs.
+The Transit’s van metal floor has ribs.
 These are almost 0.5” tall, but not quite!
-Don’t try to fill the low spots with something 0.5” tall, because those will be slightly proud of the ribs (we speak from experience)!
+We tried to fill those low spots with something 0.5” tall.
+But the ribs are shorter than 0.5″, so that filler did not create a level surface.

-Span ratings for standard sheathing plywood are printed in big black letters on the plywood.
-Take note these are for normal buildings, and we don’t intend to subject our van to the same stresses a commercial building undergoes.
-For reference, per the APA – The Engineered Wood Association (exciting group!), the spans for some common plywood thicknesses are (roof sheathing span / subfloor span):
+Span ratings for standard sheathing plywood are printed in big black letters.
+These are good to know, but we don’t intend to subject our van to the same stresses a commercial building undergoes.
+The following numbers represent “roof sheathing span / subfloor span” per the APA – The Engineered Wood Association (exciting group!)

 - 5/16”: 20/0